United States Marine Corps: Capabilities

 The close integration of disparate Marine units stems from an organizational culture centered on the infantry.
 Every other Marine capability exists to support the infantry.
 Unlike some Western militaries, the Corps remained conservative against theories proclaiming the ability of new weapons to win wars independently.
 For example, Marine aviation has always been focused on close air support and has remained largely uninfluenced by air power theories proclaiming that strategic bombing can single-handedly win wars.

 This focus on the infantry is matched with the doctrine of "Every Marine [is] a rifleman", a precept of Commandant Alfred M. Gray, Jr., emphasizing the infantry combat abilities of every Marine.
 All Marines, regardless of military specialization, receive training as a rifleman, and all officers receive additional training as infantry platoon commanders.
 During World War II at the Battle of Wake Island, when all the Marine aircraft were destroyed, pilots continued the fight as ground officers, leading supply clerks and cooks in a final defensive effort.
 Flexibility of execution is implemented via an emphasis on "commander's intent" as a guiding principle for carrying out orders, specifying the end state but leaving open the method of execution.

 The amphibious assault techniques developed for World War II evolved, with the addition of air assault and maneuver warfare doctrine, into the current "Operational Maneuver from the Sea" doctrine of power projection from the seas.
 The Marines are credited with developing helicopter insertion doctrine and were the earliest in the American military to widely adopt maneuver-warfare principles, which emphasize low-level initiative and flexible execution.
-In light of recent warfare that has strayed from the Corps's traditional missions, the Marines have renewed an emphasis on amphibious capabilities.
+In light of recent warfare that has strayed from the Marine Corps traditional missions, the Marines have renewed an emphasis on amphibious capabilities.